ContriHUB/LeetSolve/CONTRIBUTING.md

 5. API response structure is illustrated in '**src/DummyData/responseStruct.js**'.

 6. If you're stuck on an issue and having a hard time understanding the source code for where to even start.
 Feel free to contact [me](https://github.com/ankitsangwan1999) over the thread of that issue.

+7.It would be better if we have topicwise also